-Please allow a 1-week delay in processing orders due to the busy holiday season.
+Please allow a 7-10 day delay in processing orders due to the busy holiday season.
 Thanks!

 Alpha One Installation Guide